jordyorel/orus-lang/JIT_BENCHMARK_RESULTS.md

 # Orus JIT Benchmark Results

-The following measurements were collected by running `make test` on the release build profile inside the Orus repository.
-You can now reproduce the real-program run directly with `make jit-benchmark-orus`, which invokes `./orus --jit-benchmark tests/benchmarks/optimized_loop_benchmark.orus`.
+The following measurements were collected by running `zig build test -Dprofile=release` inside the Orus repository.
+You can now reproduce the real-program run directly with `zig build jit-benchmark -Dprofile=release [-Dstrict-jit=true]`, which invokes `./orus --jit-benchmark tests/benchmarks/optimized_loop_benchmark.orus`.

 - **Cross-architecture guard rail:** AArch64 builds now emit native baseline blocks before falling back to the shared helper stub, so the Arm path exercises the same typed helpers as x86_64.
-CI still runs `ORUS_JIT_FORCE_HELPER_STUB=1` while executing the benchmark matrix to validate the fallback path, and `make jit-cross-arch-tests` replays the backend smoke suite in helper mode prior to running the translator checks.
+CI still runs `ORUS_JIT_FORCE_HELPER_STUB=1` while executing the benchmark matrix to validate the fallback path, and the backend smoke suite continues to replay the helper mode checks mode prior to running the translator checks.
 - **Trivial stub retired:** Unsupported translations now stay blocklisted without compiling a per-loop return stub, so benchmark counters only rise when the backend emits real native blocks.
 Catastrophic failures (out-of-memory, invalid input) still fall